BoPeng/simuPOP-examples/published/simuRareVariants/README.md

-(:title Simulation of genome sequences with rare variants:)
+# Simulation of genome sequences with rare variants
-%rfloat text-align=center margin-top=5px margin-right=25px margin-bottom=15px margin-left=25px % [[Attach:srv.py | http://simupop.sourceforge.net/images/download.jpg]]|srv.py

-%color=red%NEWS%%:
+## NEWS

 * (Version 1.3) Jan, 13, 2014: The script has been updated to support simulation of regions on X-chromosome.
 A bug that prevents the use of some of the gamma distributions has been fixed.